 The disability system is slowly changing.
 The new system should make it easier for you to access support.
 If you live in an Enabling Good Lives area, nothing will change until your next review, unless you contact them earlier.
-So far, the system has been trialled in Christchurch, Waikato, and begins in MidCentral in October 2018.
+So far, the system was trialled in Christchurch and Waikato, and has been rolled out in MidCentral since 2018.

 Contact an advocacy provider to advocate for you or help you be a self-advocate.
 (An advocate is someone who speaks up for your beliefs or rights.)

 IHC offer lots of services such as residential services and vocational services, but they also offer advocacy and you do not have to be using their other services to get advocacy support.
 Freephone IHC Advocacy on 0800 442 442 or read more: www.ihc.org.nz/advocacy